kfjahnke/envutil/README.md

 within the constraints, so you neither get aliasing for down-scaling views nor bilinear artifacts in up-scaling views.
 When creating a twining filter externally, be generous: processing is fast even with many sub-pickups, so using a larger number than strictly necessary won't do much harm.
+If you produce a magnifying view and can use a b-spline with degree two or more, twining is futile, because the b-spline interpolation already produces a near-optimal result.

 ## --twf_file TWF_FILE   read twining filter from a file